TikTok Shop

 Methodology

-AIDA Marketing Model & Conversion Funnel Analysis
+Mapping the AIDA Marketing Model onto the Conversion Funnel to guide design strategy

 Problem 01